nfeifel/animation/google_sheet_journal_entry_emailer/README.md

 ## Google Sheet Journal Entry Emailer

-American novelist, Louisa May Alcott, once said “Preserve your memories, keep them well, what you forget you can never retell.”
+American novelist Louisa May Alcott once said, _'Preserve your memories, keep them well, what you forget you can never retell.'_

 I really like this quote, and it captures well why I've kept a journal since 2022, where I wrote down memories I'd like to recall in the future.
 I happen to use Google Sheets as my journal.
 I use the simplest of all formats: one column to store the date, and another column to store whatever I jot down for that day.
 Here's the format: